-Don't you hate it when your desserts are taken away by robots?
-So does Frank, the furball dedicated to taking back that sweet, sweet treat.
-He doesn't speak—only occasionally yells—and his name is never actually revealed in-game, but Frank is the hero the furballs need and probably deserve.
-I'm not sure what they could've done to deserve the wrath of the robots.
-The journey itself will take Frank through a variety of different terrains and challenges, though who wouldn't go through the most dangerous feats for the sake of satisfying their sweet tooth?
+Don’t you hate it when your desserts are taken away by robots?
+So does Frank, the furball dedicated to taking back that sweet, sweet treat in Take the Cake.
+He doesn’t speak—only occasionally yells—and his name is never actually revealed in-game, but Frank is the hero the furballs need and probably deserve.
+I’m not sure what they could’ve done to deserve the wrath of the robots.
+The journey itself will take Frank through a variety of different terrains and challenges, though who wouldn’t go through the most dangerous feats for the sake of satisfying their sweet tooth?

 Take the Cake is available for purchase via Steam for your regional pricing.

 Much like the games of yesteryear, Take the Cake’s story is on-par with the blanket narratives that serve as the player’s motivation for playing and nothing more.
 It’s a “Save the princess” sort of deal, only one is saving something much sweeter.
 Only little bits of progression are shown throughout the game by means of little cutscenes that have Frank and co. look upon the robot who stole their cake.
 None last more than about fifteen seconds and have any impact on the game’s experience past showing what to expect of the level ahead.
 Again, it’s a blanket narrative.
 They’re to keep the motivation going, like a cake on a stick.